 Simulation modeling is not just an advanced technology, it is an art.
 No modeler has ever built the perfect simulation on his first try.
 Just as a great deal of training and patience goes into developing a champion bird dog, you must allow time for training and experience to become proficient at simulation modeling.
 You have to teach a dog the basics of obedience, flushing, and retrieving before it can begin to understand how all these aspects are tied together to produce a successful hunt.
 Once learned, the dog and the master must practice to achieve consistent results.

 A simulation modeler must also learn the basics of simulation project management, queuing theory, statistics, and modeling software syntax before he can produce a successful simulation project.
 The modeler can then perfect the art of simulation to quickly and accurately make decisions.

-Simulation must be used correctly.
+Make sure to use simulation correctly.
 It would be foolish for a man to use his bird dog to try and catch fish.
 Because of the stochastic nature of simulation models, they are not intended for optimization or exact answers.
 Simulation models provide understanding on how complex systems interact in order to predict behavior.
 The ability to predict future behavior is your most powerful decision making tool.
-If models are used incorrectly, this tool is useless.

 Take the time to train, flush out the problem and resolve the “bird in the air” with simulation.
 The pay back is well worth it.